 Q7.
 What is the size of the groups?

 A7.
-Normally, we accept maximum 20 trekkers in one batch, including men and women.
-We require a minimum of 6 persons to execute a fixed departure, however group size is unimportant for private treks.
+Normally, we accept a maximum of 20 trekkers in one batch, including men and women.
+We require a minimum of 6 persons to execute a fixed departure, however, group size is unimportant for private treks.

 Q8.
 I am the only girl in trek, is it safe?

 A8.
 Yes, the safety of the females is of the utmost importance to us.
 On treks, we constantly strive to provide a friendly environment.
 All of our guides and other support personnel are carefully selected for your travels.
 They are trustworthy and reliable, however, we would urge you to protect your personal items.